Boolean operators are words you use to link your search terms together when searching for resources.

 Identifying main concepts within your research question/topic.

-Main Concepts: high school seniors, prepare, standardized tests (words like how, do, and, to, etc. are not important)
+Main Concepts: lack of access to food, child development (words like how, does, and, to, etc. are not important)

 There are a few types of keywords that you can work with, depending on your topic.